 A new study into the sex trade in Ireland in the light of the introduction of the Nordic Model approach there in 2017 has found promising results, while acknowledging that there is still much to do.
 Contrary to the assertions of those who advocate for full decriminalisation, the study found no evidence that the law reform caused a surge in violence against those involved in prostitution.
 It did find, however, that violence is an ever-present feature of the sex trade along with the inextricable involvement of crime gangs.
 The Irish police support the new law and recognise that it has the potential to deter men from buying sex and therefore of leading to a positive cultural shift.

 The study found evidence that women in the sex trade suffer multiple vulnerabilities and adversities and that these are compounded by the attitudes of buyers who show no concern for the women’s welfare and who often demand risky acts and become aggressive when their demands are not fulfilled.
 The report concludes that the sex trade is highly exploitative and cannot be permitted to persist or expand, and it makes practical recommendations about how to continue to improve the implementation of the approach.

 Dame Diana Johnson’s Sexual Exploitation Bill aims to introduce a Nordic Model approach in England and Wales and to reduce the harm of prostitution by targeting the buyers and pimps who cause the harm while decriminalizing those who are exposed to that harm and providing them with high-quality support and alternatives.

-I urge you to support the Sexual Exploitation Bill and to push for a well thought through Nordic Model approach in the UK and all the associated holistic measures that are required for its success.
+I urge you to support the Sexual Exploitation Bill and any amendments to the same effect that are tabled to any other bill, and to push for a well thought through Nordic Model approach in the UK and all the associated holistic measures that are required for its success.